 Chair | Katherine Barton

-ST6, Bradford Teaching Hospitals, NHS Foundation Trust
+ST7, Bradford Teaching Hospitals, NHS Foundation Trust

 I first got involved with the College back in 2019 as the regional representative for Yorkshire & Humber.
 I later became the Vice Chair for Strategy and became the Chair of NTC in January 2024.
-I became more involved with the RCOG because I wanted to help and advance training for trainees and ensure the opportunities were widely available to all trainees.
+I became more involved with the RCOG because I wanted to help advance training for trainees and ensure the opportunities were widely available to all trainees.
 Outside of work I enjoy the outdoors and can be found climbing and mountain biking!

 In my role as your chair, I report to the RCOG Council, which is led by President Ranee Thakar.
 This is where all of the main business of the College is discussed and agreed, and all committees ultimately report into Council.
-As well as chairing the National Trainees Committee, I attend the Education Board, Speciality Education Assurance Committee (SEAC), Finance & General Purpose committee This gives me a unique perspective in that I have a solid understanding of how the RCOG is structured and functions, as well as the College’s overall aims.
+As well as chairing the National Trainees Committee, I attend the Education Board, Specialty Education Assurance Committee (SEAC), Finance & General Purpose committee and RCOG Council.
+This gives me a unique perspective in that I have a solid understanding of how the RCOG is structured and functions, as well as the College’s overall aims.

 It is essential that, as the executive NTC team, we are able to accurately represent your views and we will always welcome your engagement with us.
 We have 24 regional trainee representatives in addition to several honorary members.
 This allows us to understand local issues and highlight these at a national level.
 We also have trainee representation on every committee within the RCOG.
 This is a unique collaboration and something that we are particularly proud of – with 49 committees, this is no small feat.